htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Release Notes:

-..
-HTCondor version 9.3.0 released on Month Date, 2021.
+- HTCondor version 9.3.0 released on Month Date, 2021.

-- HTCondor version 9.3.0 not yet released.
+- This version includes all the updates from :ref:`lts-version-history-907`.

 - As we transition from identity based authentication and authorization (X.509 certificates) to capability based authorization (bearer tokens),